ethical-haquer/Galaxy-Flasher/README.md

 ## Usage

 Galaxy Flasher's layout is similar to Odin.
 In the upper-right there are four buttons: "Log", "Options", "Pit", and "Settings".
 Clicking these buttons will change what "tab" you are viewing.
 All four tabs are described [here](https://github.com/ethical_haquer/Galaxy-Flasher?tab=readme-ov_file#tabs).
-On right side you will see five rows that each have a button and an entry.
+On the right side you will see five rows that each have a button and an entry.
 That is where you can [select files](https://github.com/ethical_haquer/Galaxy-Flasher?tab=readme-ov_file#selecting-files).
-For how to flash files, [look here](https://github.com/ethical_haquer/Galaxy-Flasher?tab=readme-ov_file#flashing-files)
+For how to flash files, [look here](https://github.com/ethical_haquer/Galaxy-Flasher?tab=readme-ov_file#flashing-files).

 ### Tabs